are used in the country of Finland in northern Europe.

 Possibly from archaic Finnish korho

-meaning "deaf, hard of hearing".
+meaning "deaf, hard of hearing"

 with the suffix -la

-Means "castle".
-A famous namesake in Finland is Väinö Linna (1920-1992), author of 'The Unknown Soldier
+in Finnish.
+A famous namesake is Väinö Linna (1920-1992), Finnish author of The Unknown Soldier

-From a Finnish word meaning "meadow".
+in Finnish.
 It was the surname of the athlete Paavo Nurmi (1897-1973).

 , probably denoting someone who lived in a remote area, from Finnish taka

 in Finnish.
 This name was originally used by the ethnic Finns who lived on the Russian side of the border.